Film Noir · The Grammar of Shadow

 What the darkness does

-Standard Hollywood lit a scene high-key: bright, even, every face fully legible.
-Noir does the opposite.
-It kills the fill light — the soft secondary light that opens up the shadows — and lets a single hard key light do the work.
+Standard Hollywood lit a scene high-key: bright and even, every face fully legible.
+Noir cuts the fill light, the soft secondary that opens up the shadows.
+A single hard key light does the rest.

 The result is chiaroscuro: deep blacks, a blade of highlight, a face you can only half read.
-That hidden half is where a character's second nature lives, and you read it before anyone says a word.
+The hidden half is where a character's second nature lives — you read it before anyone speaks.

 Try it · The light lab